Aiven-Open/klaw-docs/docs/HowTo/clusterconnectivity/confluent-cloud-kafka-cluster-ssl-protocol.md

     - For the lines starting with `clusterid`, replace `clusterid` with the Klaw Cluster ID.
 Save the `application.properties` file.

-11. Re-deploy the Cluster API with the updated configuration.
+11. Re-deploy the Klaw Cluster API with the updated configuration.
 This will apply the changes and enable Klaw to connect to Confluent Cloud Kafka® cluster using APIKey/Secret.